department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Priority Group and Financial Disclosure/DRAFT-research-plan.md

-# DRAFT Research Plan for health care application generative research study around Priority Groups / Financial Disclosure / Dependents [Health Enrollment Team, 10-10EZ, June 2023]
+# DRAFT Research Plan for health care application generative research study around Priority Groups and Financial Updates [Health Enrollment Team, 10-10EZ, June 2023]

 ## Background
 The online health care application (10-10EZ) and the update form (10-10EZR which is only paper form today) both can impact a Veteran's eligibilty and placement when applying for and managing their health care benefits.
 This is more so impactful for those placed in a Priority Group who need to have income information considered for copays and travel reimbrusment in addition to eligibility.
 The 10-10EZ is the initial application that then places a Veteran in a Priority Group for enrollment into the full medical benefits package.
 The 10-10EZR is used to proivde personal, financial or insurance information updates after enrollment.